dcorrea777/environment-php/README.md

-### Environment PHP :fire:
+## Environment PHP :fire:

-This is a project for personal use, but feel free to enter and copy
+Environment PHP is a set of Docker images for PHP projects.
+I use these images in many of my personal projects, but feel free to use, copy, modify, or do anything else you want with them.
-whatever you want and create your own PHP image.

-Any questions open an issue that I will try to help. :sparkles:
+If you have any questions, open an issue and I’ll be happy to help. :sparkles: